Key Facts about the Children’s Health Insurance Program (CHIP)

 What is the CHIP?

-CHIP (Children’s Health Insurance Program) was enacted with bipartisan support in 1997.
-The goal of CHIP was to encourage the expansion of access to affordable health insurance coverage at the state level.
+This program was enacted with bipartisan support in 1997.
+The goal was to encourage the expansion of access to affordable health insurance coverage at the state level.
 This expansion was in response to a decline in employer-sponsored children’s insurance and an increase in uninsured rates among children.
 As an incentive for expanding eligibility, the federal government pays in a larger share of costs for CHIP enrollees, compared to Medicaid patients; typically 65% to 81% versus 50% to 73% for Medicaid.

 Who qualifies for CHIP?